Physical Zero-Knowledge Proof for Ripple Effect: Preliminaries

 \subsection{Uniqueness Verification Protocol}

 Suppose we have sequences $S_0,S_1,...,S_a$, each consisting of $b$ cards. $S_0$ encodes a positive number, while $S_1,S_2,...,S_a$ encode nonnegative numbers.
-Our objective is to verify that none of the sequences $S_1,S_2,...,S_a$ encodes the same number as $S_0$ without revealing any number.
-We can do so by publicly performing the following steps.
+Our objective is to verify that none of the sequences $S_1,S_2,...,S_a$ encodes the same number as $S_0$ without revealing any encoded number.
+This protocol is a special case of a protocol developed by Ruangwises and Itoh \cite{numberlink} to count the number of indices $i$ such that $S_i$ encodes the same number as $S_0$.
+We apply the uniqueness verification protocol by publicly performing the following steps.

 \begin{enumerate} \item Construct an $(a+2) \times b$ matrix with Row 1 consisting of a sequence $E_b(1)$ and each Row $i+2$ ($i=0,1,...,a$) consisting of the sequence $S_i$. \item Apply the pile-shifting shuffle to the matrix. \item Turn over all cards in Row 2.
 Locate the position of a \mybox{$\heartsuit$}.
-Suppose it is at Column $j$. \item Turn over all cards in Column $j$ from Row 3 to Row $a+2$.
+Suppose it is at Column $j$.\footnote{Note that this step also requires that $S_0$ is in a correct format ($E_b(x)$ for some positive integer $x \leq b$).
+If $V$ sees anything other than one \mybox{$\heartsuit$} and $b-1$ \mybox{$\clubsuit$}s, then $V$ immediately rejects in this step.} \item Turn over all cards in Column $j$ from Row 3 to Row $a+2$.
 If there is no \mybox{$\heartsuit$} among them, then the protocol continues.
 Otherwise, $V$ rejects and the protocol terminates. \item Turn over all face-up cards. \end{enumerate}